Making the Plan

 Environmental supports are intended to reduce the target behavior in the short-term.
 This section of the plan will begin to address long-term behavior changes.

-In this section, the team will start with where the student is (he's doing the best he can right now) and help him build his skills.
+In this section, the team will start with where the student is (he's doing the best he can right now) and help him build his developing skills.

 Ask yourself what the student needs to learn in order to change the way the student is currently delivering the message or even the need for the message.
-The lagging skills that the team identified can help point out what they need to learn.
+The developing skills that the team identified can help point out what they need to learn.

 You might be teaching

-What you decide to teach is related to WHY the student is using behavior to communicate the message.
+What you decide to teach is related to WHY the student is using interfering behavior to communicate the message.

 It is also helpful to identify HOW the skill will be taught.
 To see examples of teaching strategies, you can move to the Teaching Strategies page.